ghanvert/AcceleratorModule/README.md

 from accmt import AcceleratorModule
 ```

-The AcceleratorModule class has 3 main methods:
+The AcceleratorModule class has 2 main methods:
-- **forward**: Defines the flow of data (completely optional, since you can directly call 'self.model').
 - **training_step**: Defines the training logic.
 - **validation_step**: Defines the validation logic.